 - 1. User Introduction and Problem Addressed: - a.
-Describes the user. - b.
-Describes the problem the team is solving and its impact on the user. - c.
-Describes how design requirements keep target users in mind. - d.
-Discusses how user input supported design choices. - e.
-Discusses how user feedback supported design changes.
+Describes the user - b.
+Describes the inequity the team is solving and its impact on the user - c.
+Describes how design requirements keep target users in mind - d.
+Discusses how user input supported design choices - 2.
+Product: - a.
+Defines the proposed solution through the prototype - b.
+Describes how the solution promotes equity in the user's lives - c.
+Explains the originality and innovativeness of their design - 3.

-2. Product:

-- a.
-Defines the proposed solution through the prototype. - b.
-Describes how the solution promotes equity in the user's lives. - c.
-Explains the originality and innovativeness of their design. - d.
-Presents the advantages of the prototype. - 3.
 Demonstration of the Prototype: - a.
-Explains key features and functions. - b.
-Explains how design meets user's criteria for look, feel, and functionality. - c.
-Explains how a microprocessor is integrated using non-technical terms. - 4.
+Explains key features - b.
+Explains how design meets user's needs - c.
+Team may do a live or recorded demonstration of the prototype - d.
+Team describes or illustrates the user's reaction - 4.
 Overall Quality of the Presentation: - a.
-Effectiveness of speech organization and delivery. - b.
-Audience engagement ability to hold audience's attention. - c.
-Presentation skills the team is prepared and their voices can be clearly heard. - d.
-Introduction and participation of team members. - e.
-Team's interest explanation of why the team choose this project and why is it important to them personally. - f.
-Closing statement the speech ends with a final statement that summarizes the user, problem, and solution in a memorable manner.
+Engaging presentation - b.
+Presentation skills the team is prepared, and their voices can be clearly heard - c.
+Introduction and participation from all team members - d.
+Team's interest explanation of why the team chose this project and why it is important to them personally - e.
+Closing statement the speech ends with a final statement that summarizes the user, problem, and solution in a memorable manner